PacificBiosciences/ANGEL/README.md

 * If there are multiple ORFs but only one exceeds `min_angel_aa_length` threshold, output that one ORF and tag it as ``likely``.
 In this case, the program is semi-positive that there are no sequencing errors or that the error occurs at the ends of the CDS, allowing successful prediction of a relatively long continuous ORF.
 * If there are multiple ORFs (which could be in multiple frames) exceeding the length threshold, output all of them and tag them as ``suspicious``.
 In this case, the ORFs could be genuine complete ORFs (indicating a polycistronic transcript or alternative ORFs) or fragments of the same ORF that has frame shift due to uncorrected sequencing errors.

 The longest ORF length from the ANGEL process is recorded as ``T``.
 Then, the same dumb ORF prediction (which simply looks for the longest stretch of ORF without stop codon interruption) is done on the forward three frames.
-Each predicted dumb ORF is also outputted if, and only if, its length is greater than both ``T`` and `min_dumb_aa_length`.
+The longest predicted dumb ORF is also outputted if, and only if, its length is greater than both ``T`` and `min_dumb_aa_length`.
 This is a fallback process in case the ANGEL classifier failed to detect coding potential in the CDS region.

 If `--use_rev_strand` is used, then the same process is repeated on the reverse-complement of the sequence.

-If `--output_rev_only_if_longer` is used, then the reverse strand ORF is output only if it is longer than the longest ORF from the forward strand.
+The `--output_mode` option is used to determine what to output when there are ORF predictions from both ANGEL and dumb and possibly the reverse strand (if `--use_rev_strand` is on).

+By default, the `--output_mode=best` will pick the longest ORF, whether that be from ANGEL or dumb, plus or reverse (if `--use_rev_strand` is on) strand.

+If `--output_mode=all`, then all predictions will be output as long as they are longer than the threshold length (for ANGEL, `min_angel_aa_length` and for dumb, `min_dumb_aa_length`).

 Example:

 ```
 angel_predict.py test.human_1000seqs.fa human.MCF7.random_500_for_training.pickle test.human \
-      --use_rev_strand --output_rev_only_if_longer --min_dumb_aa_length 100
+      --use_rev_strand --output_mode=best --min_angel_aa_length 100 --min_dumb_aa_length 100
 ```

 The output files are: ``<output_prefix>.ANGEL.cds``, ``<output_prefix>.ANGEL.pep``, and ``<output_prefix>.ANGEL.utr``.